vishant002/task1-tic-tac-toe/README.md

-tic-tac-toe Game for two players https://vishant002.github.io/task1-tic-tac-toe/
+tic-tac-toe Game for two players

+https://vishant002.github.io/task1-tic-tac-toe/

-\nPlayer 1 can choose what to begin with X or O, else by default it will start with X.
+Player 1 can choose what to begin with X or O, else by default it will start with X.